Hesperian Health Guides

 When someone is seriously ill, it may be difficult to think about things such as legal documents, funeral arrangements, or where children will live.
 But planning for the future makes it much easier for children later.
 And knowing things are taken care of may give some peace to the person who is ill.

-Helping Anabel make plans
+Helping Anabel make plans| |

-Anabel says to Miriam one day, “Where will the children live when I am gone?
-I wish they could stay here.”
-Miriam asks, “What family do you have nearby?”
-“My mother,” says Anabel, “but she is old and barely gets on.
-My brother William might take them, but he lives so far away, and the girls would lose the house and land.”
-Miriam asks, “Would your brother help the girls stay here?”
-Anabel says, “Mmm, I will discuss this with him.”
+Anabel says to Miriam one day, âWhere will the children live when I am gone?
+I wish they could stay here.â Miriam asks, âWhat family do you have nearby?â âMy mother,â says Anabel, âbut she is old and barely gets on.
+My brother William might take them, but he lives so far away, and the girls would lose the house and land.â Miriam asks, âWould your brother help the girls stay here?â Anabel says, âMmm, I will discuss this with him.â

+Your Uncle William wants to help.
+He says you can live with his family in the city.
 Rebecca hates to think of her mother dying and the changes that will bring.
-Anabel says, “The city has good opportunities!”
-But Rebecca says, “We all like it here!
-Why must we move?”
-Rebecca knows June and Sarah will not want to leave either.
+Anabel says, âThe city has good opportunities!â But Rebecca says, âWe all like it here!
+Why must we move?â Rebecca knows June and Sarah will not want to leave either.
+You need to go to school, Rebecca â you cannot take care of the girls alone.
+William would be a good father.

-When William leaves, Miriam asks “Have you made a will yet, Anabel?”
-She has not, but realizes her girls will be more secure if she does.
+Mama, no!
+When William leaves, Miriam asks âHave you made a will yet, Anabel?â She has not, but realizes her girls will be more secure if she does.
 Miriam helps her write her wishes, and Miriam and a friend witness it.

 Where should children live?